foomio/foomio-web/README.md

-# Foomi.io
+# foomio.com

-Foomi.io is a web platform showcasing games, tutorials, and other content created by me!
+foomio.com is a web platform showcasing games created by me!

 ## Table of Contents
 - [Introduction](#introduction)